Hierakonpolis/MU-Net/README.md

 python3 runMU-Net.py [options] [list of volumes]

 [list of volumes] is a list of paths to nifti volumes separated by spaces

+If a folder path is specified, all .nii and .ni.gz files will be added recursvely

 Options: